swanandlab/DBscorer/README.md

 Automatic Mobility Based Behavioral Quantification ( With Option for Manual Scoring ).

 We've enhanced DBscorer's functionality and usability.
 We advise using **DBscorerV2**.
-If you run into any issues while using it, get in touch with us.

 # Validation Results of DBscorer V2